Third shot drop: how to hit one and when to use it

 Honest answer: months.
 Maybe a year before it's truly reliable under pressure.
 The stroke is counterintuitive because every other racquet sport rewards pace and this one punishes it on the third shot.
 You'll hit hundreds into the net before you start feeling the lift.
 That's normal.
 Keep going.

 The day your drop becomes a weapon instead of a liability is the day your rating jumps half a point.
-Nothing else in this sport has that kind of leverage.
+Nothing else in this sport pays you back like that.

 Frequently asked